Skip to main content

 Effect on new state pension entitlement

-If you were contracted-out then, despite having a full National Insurance record, you may not necessarily get the full amount of the new state pension per week.
+If you were previously contracted-out you may find that, despite having a full National Insurance record, you may not necessarily get the full amount of the new state pension per week.

 The rules around contracting out and new state pension are complicated.
 Detailed guidance on how the transitional arrangements apply and examples can be found on GOV.UK.